leaflabs/leaflabs-docs/source/libmaple/overview.rst

-However, if you're targeting multiple series, then this is useful because it lets you put the actual sample time for the MCU you're targeting into a variable, whose value depends on the target you're compiling for.
+However, if you're targeting multiple series, then this is useful because it lets you put the actual sample time for the MCU you're targeting into a variable (or macro, etc.), whose value depends on the target you're compiling for.
 This lets you have a single codebase to test and maintain, and lets you add support for a new target by simply adding some new data.

 To continue the example, one easy way is to pick an ``adc_smp_rate`` for each of STM32F1 and STM32F2 is with conditional compilation.
 Using the :ref:`STM32_MCU_SERIES <libmaple-stm32-STM32_MCU_SERIES>` define from :ref:`libmaple-stm32`, you can write::

+    #include <libmaple/adc.h>
     #include <libmaple/stm32.h>

     #if STM32_MCU_SERIES == STM32_SERIES_F1